 To relieve pain and inflammation, try over-the-counter pain relievers, such as acetaminophen or ibuprofen.
 Or, your healthcare provider may prescribe medicines.
 Ask how and when to take your medicine.
 Be sure to follow all instructions you’re given.

 Electrical stimulation can help reduce pain and swelling.
 Your healthcare provider attaches small pads to your shoulder.
 A mild electric current then flows into your shoulder.
-You may feel tingling, but you should not feel pain.
+You may feel tingling.
+But you should not feel pain.

 Ultrasound can help reduce pain.
 First a slick gel or medicated cream is applied to your shoulder.
 Then your healthcare provider places a small device over the area.
 The device uses sound waves to loosen shoulder tightness.
 This treatment should be pain-free.

 Injection therapy may be used to help diagnose your problem.
 It may also be used to reduce pain and inflammation.
-The injection typically includes two medicines.
+The injection typically includes 2 medicines.
 One is an anesthetic to numb the shoulder.
 The other is a steroid, such as cortisone, to help reduce painful swelling.
 It can take from a few hours to a couple of days before the injection helps.
-Talk to your healthcare provider about the possible risks and benefits of this therapy.
+Talk with your healthcare provider about the possible risks and benefits of this therapy.

 Patient Information: Shoulder Impingement Syndrome (Beyond the Basics).
 UpToDate

-Larson, Kim APRN, FNP,Joseph, Thomas N., MD
+Larson, Kim APRN, FNP,Joseph, Thomas N., MD,Sather, Rita, RN